 Treatment at Medical City Children’s Orthopedics and Spine Specialists

 Orthopedic doctors can treat broken and sprained ankles very effectively.
-Treatment involves relieving pain, fixing the damaged bones or ligaments, and restoring function.
+Treatment involves relieving pain, fixing damaged bones or ligaments, and restoring function.
 Parents can treat mild sprains at home by combining the rest, ice, compression, and elevation (RICE) technique.
 This technique reduces swelling and inflammation.
 You can also use over-the-counter pain medications.